Menu Close

 • Methadone

-If you or a loved one is showing signs of dependence and/or addiction, contact your local healthcare provider at the earliest or seek professional help at a rehab near you.
+If you or a loved one is showing signs of dependence and/or addiction, contact your local healthcare provider immediately or seek professional help at a rehab near you.

-Get Help and Healing at Serenity Grove Recovery
+Find Help And Healing At Serenity Grove Recovery

 At Serenity Grove, we firmly believe that no client is beyond hope.
 For several years now, we have been successfully helping people from all walks of life overcome their addictions and rebuild their futures anew.

-We specialize in providing end-to-end care services for all guiding the client through medical detox, residential care, outpatient treatment, and beyond.
-At our family-owned treatment center, we offer 24-hour nursing care for high-risk patients, alongside several evidence-based therapies (EBT) and holistic practices.
+We specialize in providing end-to-end care services for all, guiding clients through medical detox, residential care, outpatient treatment, and beyond.
+At our family-owned treatment center, we offer 24-hour nursing care for high-risk clients alongside several evidence-based therapies (EBT) and holistic practices.

 It is never too late to change your life.
-Call us at 844.904.3485 and let us help you on the road to recovery and sobriety today.
+Call us at 844.904.3485 or reach out online and let us help you on the road to recovery and sobriety today.